InfiniBrains/concurrency/README.md

 - [ ] A job can return a calculation to the caller
 - [ ] Wait for a selected group of jobs to finish.
 Fill an array with responses
 - [ ] Uses https://github.com/Naios/function2
-- [ ] Automatically generate bindings for dynamic loading including webidl.
+- [ ] Automatically generate bindings for dynamic loading including webidl - scapix?.
 - [ ] ???

 ## References